winxuser/pokered/README.md

     - Free some space in the Home BANK
     - Experience System & Exp.
 All Enhancements
     - Trainers are not Pokemon
+    - Trader NPC in Celedon City
+    - Merge all version exclusives
+    - Add some previously unobtainable pokemon to the wild

 - Battle Engine Changes: